munificent/craftinginterpreters/book/calls-and-functions.md

 Assuming we did all of that correctly, we got clox back to a runnable state.
 Fire it up and it does... exactly what it did before.
 We haven't added any new features yet, so this is kind of a let down.
-But all of the infrastructure is there ready for us now.
+But all of the infrastructure is there and ready for us now.
 Let's take advantage of it.

 ## Function Declarations

 Before we can do call expressions, we need something to call, so we'll do function declarations first.
-The <span name="fun">fun</span> gets started with a keyword:
+The <span name="fun">fun</span> starts with a keyword.

 <aside name="fun">